VigneshVSV/thing-control-panel/README.md

 ```npm run dev -- --host --port 12345``` to run on the network <br/>
 ```npm run build``` to build and host with your own HTTP server <br/>

+This application is written in plain React and therefore CSR.
+It is intended to keep it like that.

 ### Usage

 Insert the address of the device or the endpoint of the thing description, then press load.
 If you are using your own Thing server runtime or a standard location to store